cobyqa/cobyqa/docs/source/algo/optimize.rst

 --------------------------------------

 The Lagrange multiplier :math:`\lambda^k` is estimated as follows.
-Assuming that the original problem is smooth, and given some constraint qualification condition, the KKT conditions provide that given a solution :math:`x^{\ast}` to the original problem :eq:`nlcp`, there exists a Lagrange multiplier :math:`\lambda^{\ast}` such that
+Assuming that the original problem is smooth, and given some constraint qualification conditions, the KKT conditions provide that given a solution :math:`x^{\ast}` to the original problem :eq:`nlcp`, there exists a Lagrange multiplier :math:`\lambda^{\ast}` such that

 .. math::